J-holomorphic curves in a nef class: Rational curves

-\begin{enumerate} \item either $\Theta$ is a successive infinitely near blow-up of a smooth rational curve with non-negative self-intersection.
+\begin{enumerate} \item $\Theta$ is a successive blow-up of a smooth rational curve with non-negative self-intersection.
+And from the second blow-up, we only blow up at a point not lying in any component with non-negative self-intersection (there is at most one such component).

-\item or $\Theta$ is a successive infinitely near blow-up of a comb like configuration in the second bullet at points in $C_1$. \end{enumerate} Conversely, if $\Theta$ is as in any bullet above, then $L= 1+\sum_{i=1}^n l_{e_{C_i}}$. \end{theorem}
+\item $\Theta$ is a successive blow-up of a comb like configuration in the second bullet at points in $C_1$ and its proper transforms.
+Moreover, the blow-up points do not lie in $C_i$ for each $i\geq 2$. \end{enumerate} Conversely, if $\Theta$ is as in any bullet above, then $L= 1+\sum_{i=1}^n l_{e_{C_i}}$. \end{theorem}

-\begin{remark} What (1) of the third bullet means is that, starting from the second blow-up, we only blow up at a point in a component with negative self-intersection.

-What (2) of the third bullet means is that, all the blow-ups, from the second one on, occur at some point not lying in the proper transform of the original configuration.
-Equivalently, it means that we successively blow up in the union of components of negative self-intersection. \end{remark}
+The next example illustrates the two cases containing a $-1$ component.
+Notations are as in Example \ref{referee}.

+\begin{example} For case (i) suppose we start off with a smooth rational curve in class $b$.
+Since $b\cdot b=0$ we have $L=1$.
+Then the proper transform of the $b$ curve has negative self-intersection after one blow-up, so we can do any further blow-ups.
+However, if we start off with a smooth rational curve $C$ in class $a+b$, then the blow-ups are restricted: only the first one can be at a point meeting the curve $C$ (or its proper transform).

+For case (2) suppose we start off with the comb like configuration in Example \ref{centered graph} with $C_1$ being the smooth curve in class $a-2b$.
+Then we can blow up at two different points in $C_1$ not lying in any of the four curves in class $b$. \end{example}

 \begin{remark} By Proposition \ref{existence}, the condition $b^+(M)=1$ is automatic if $J$ is assumed to be tamed. \end{remark}